8 min read

 As technology continues to evolve, so do the methods and strategies for disaster recovery.
 Emerging technologies and trends are shaping the future of disaster recovery planning, making it more efficient and effective.

-Emerging Trends in Disaster Recovery
+Emerging Trends in DRP

 1. Artificial Intelligence (AI): AI can enhance disaster recovery by predicting potential failures, automating recovery processes, and improving decision-making during a disaster.